 Thank you for taking a look at Amazing Animal Encounters.
-My name is Maria Cooper Harle and I am the owner and head handler.
+My name is Maria and I am the owner and head handler.

-Born and raised in rural Kent, I fell in love with wildlife and animals at an early age.
+Born and raised in rural Kent, I fell in love with wildlife and animals early on.
 Nature was respected and encouraged on my parent's smallholding and the gorgeous overgrown wildlife haven that was the farm they both worked on.
-Now a parent myself, living in a shepherds cottage on our smallholding, between Maidstone and Royal Tunbridge Wells, I've been teaching my own children, and countless others to love and respect animals and wildlife since 2005, when we started accepting unwanted animals into our home.
-Amazing Animal Encounters was born from trying to support pets in need and was so popular, I left my job as a support youth worker at Kent County Council and we went full time in 2011.
+Now a parent myself, living in a shepherds cottage on our smallholding, between Maidstone, Tonbridge and Royal Tunbridge Wells, I've been teaching my own children, and countless others, to love and respect animals and wildlife since 2005, when we started accepting unwanted animals into our home.
+Amazing Animal Encounters was born to support pets in need and was so popular, I left my job as a support youth worker at Kent County Council and went full time in 2011.

-I live and work here with my two young children and husband Ian, who was raised in Yorkshire on a small holding where they kept goats, sheep and horses before emigrating to New Zealand.
-Ian experienced countless exotic species in New Zealand and on his travels around the world.
+I live and work here with my two children and husband Ian, a rural boy living on a Yorkshire smallholding before he emigrated to New Zealand.
+Ian experienced countless exotic species in New Zealand and on his future travels around the world.
 This helped broaden our knowledge and understanding of natural habitats.
-Ian's fondest amazing animal encounter is snorkeling among the whale sharks of The Philippines.
+Ian's fondest amazing animal encounter is snorkelling among the whale sharks of The Philippines.

 Because of our strict travel welfare policy, we will not travel further than one hour from our location in Kent.

-First and foremost, we are a provider of educational services and a safe and loving home to animals in need of a professional experienced place to live.
+We are a provider of educational and therapeutic services and a safe and loving home to the animals rehomed here

-There's no kissing crocodiles, snakes around necks or creatures on head - their welfare and your well being come first.
+There's no kissing crocodiles, snakes around necks or creatures on heads - their welfare and your well being come first.
 Everything we do is age appropriate - and safe.
 We conduct our sessions with dignity and respect.
 We believe access and interaction with animals is a privilege, not a right.

 My animals live as part of our family in an environment rated 5 Stars by the local council

-People often ask "do you get funny looks when you walk the fox?" the answer is "we don't see another single human soul on our walks" This is the view from the back of our orchard and where the fox, dog and tanuki all go for their walks.
+People ask "do you get funny looks when you walk the fox?"
+We don't see another single human soul on our walks.
+This is the view from the back of our orchard and where the fox, dog and tanuki all go for their walks.
 We have our own amazing animal encounters with wild foxes, badgers, buzzards and barn owls.
 It really is a beautiful part of the world

-As well as my background in pre-school music teaching and youth work, we have a qualified teacher advising us on the educational elements of our sessions, our very own animal welfare and enrichment consultant and we are an accredited member of the Children's Activities Association which gives parents a bench mark for children's activities by establishing and improving consistent standards & accreditation.
+As well as my background in pre-school music teaching and youth work, we have a qualified teacher advising us on educational elements and we are an accredited member of the Children's Activities Association which gives parents a bench mark for children's activities by establishing and improving consistent standards & accreditation.